 Depending on the software, there are numerous uses for remote desktop access.
 Here are just a few ways you can use this software.

-- Remotely help a family member troubleshoot computer issues.
+- Remotely help a team or family member troubleshoot technical issues.

 - Access your computer at work while you’re traveling or working on your home computer.